-David Nachtigall is a Houston white collar criminal lawyer who has extensive experience handling white collar criminal cases and related civil matters.
+David Nachtigall is a Houston white collar crime attorney with extensive experience handling white collar criminal cases and related civil matters.

 What are White Collar Cases?